Travel and Tourism Terms, Acronyms & Abbreviations

 TPA: Tourism Promotion Agency.
 This is basically the same thing as a DMO.
 A government agency that promotes tourism in a specific county or region within a state.

 Travel Advisor: Someone who assists consumers in booking trips.
-Previously called travel agents, travel advisors do more than book travel for people.
-The term agent switched to advisor to demonstrate how these professionals coordinate trips and help groups, families or individuals plan and book their travel.
+Also known as travel agents or travel consultants, travel advisors do more than book travel for people.
+The term advisor has become more commonly used in order to demonstrate how these professionals assist and advise groups, families or individuals as they coordinate their travel bookings and plans.

 Author